Some frequently asked questions about the four-day week and how to get there.

 What is a four-day week?

-Does working the same amount of hours in four days instead of five count as a four-day week?
+Does working a standard working week (40 hours) over four days instead of five count as a four-day week?

 Is a four-day week realistic?

 Is it difficult to implement a four-day week?

 The best implementations of the four-day week are well planned and involve a thorough consultation with staff beforehand.
 It is easier to implement in some sectors of the economy compared to others but is possible across the entire economy in the longer-term.
 For advice on implementation see here.

 How would it work for schools and the NHS?

 Schools and hospitals would remain open 5 days a week but shift and rota work patterns would need to be smartly organised so that teachers and NHS staff can work a four-day week with a mix of different days off.
 A limited number of additional teachers and NHS workers would need to be hired, which has been costed by the think tank Autonomy here.